COVID-19 vs. the Flu

 Flu: The World Health Organization estimates that 290,000 to 650,000 people die of flu-related causes every year worldwide.

 The COVID-19 situation is changing rapidly.
-Since this disease is caused by a new virus, the vast majority of people do not yet have immunity to it, and a vaccine may be many months away.
+Since this disease is caused by a new virus, the vast majority of people do not yet have immunity to it.
 Doctors and scientists are working to estimate the mortality rate of COVID-19, but at present, it is thought to be substantially higher (possibly 10 times or more) than that of most strains of the flu.

 *This information comes from the Coronavirus COVID-19 Global Cases map developed by the Johns Hopkins Center for Systems Science and Engineering.